-DMO raised the issue of and received comments on new margin and collateral reporting as part of the Roadmap review.
-Some commenters opposed such reporting, 111 with one recommending that the Commission look for alternative means to collect the data.
-112 One commenter indicated that increased harmonization with ESMA on issues such as margin data collection could be helpful.
-113
+111Letter from American Counsel of Life Insurers ("ACLI") (Aug.
+21, 2017) at, 2-3 (asserting that recommending that the Commission look for alternative means to collect the data.112 One commenter indicated that increased harmonization with ESMA on issues such as margin data collection could be helpful.113

 Other regulators have taken different approaches to margin and collateral data reporting.
-The SEC does not require reporting of any valuation data or margin and collateral data, for security-based swaps.
-114 ESMA, in contrast, requires the reporting of many of the same collateral and margin swap data elements the Commission is proposing to require, either on a portfolio basis or by transaction.
-115 With respect to valuation data, ESMA requires central counterparties to report valuations for cleared swaps as the Commission does.
-116 EMIR does provide an exemption from valuation reporting, as well
+The SEC does not require reporting of any valuation data or margin and collateral data, for securitybased swaps.114 ESMA, in contrast, requires the reporting of many of the same collateral and margin swap data elements the Commission is proposing to require, either on a portfolio basis or by transaction.115 With respect to valuation data, ESMA requires central counterparties to report valuations for cleared swaps as the Commission does.116 EMIR does provide an exemption from valuation reporting, as well as reporting margin and collateral data, for non-financial counterparties, unless they exceed a threshold of derivatives activity.117